 On September 23, 2021, the 2021 Equity Incentive Plan ("2021 Plan") and the 2021 Employee Stock Purchase Plan ("ESPP") became effective upon the prior approval of Old Jasper's board of directors and stockholders.
 The 2021 Plan and ESPP provide for annual automatic increases in the number of shares reserved under each plan, beginning on January 1, 2022.
-The number of shares available for issuance under the 2021 Plan will increase annually in an amount equal to the least of (i) 2,750,000 shares, (ii) a number of shares equal to 4% of the total number of shares of all classes of common stock of the Company outstanding on the last day of the immediately preceding fiscal year, or (iii) such lesser number of shares determined by the Company's Board of Directors ("Board") no later than the last day of the immediately preceding fiscal year.
-The number of shares of common stock available for issuance under the ESPP will increase annually in an amount equal to the least of (i) 550,000 shares of common stock, (ii) a number of shares of common stock equal to 1% of the total number of shares of all classes of common stock of the Company on the last day of the immediately preceding fiscal year, or (iii) such number of shares determined by the Board.
-As of June 30, 2022, 5,895,669 shares were reserved for issuance under the 2021 Plan, of which 4,147,046 shares were available for future grant and 1,748,623 shares were subject to outstanding options and restricted stock units ("RSUs"), including performance-based awards.
-As of June 30, 2022, no shares have been issued under the ESPP and 928,551 shares were reserved and available for future issuance.
+The number of shares available for issuance under the 2021 Plan will increase annually in an amount equal to the least of (i) 2,750,000 shares, (ii) a number of shares equal to 4% of the total number of shares of all classes of common stock of the Company outstanding on the last day of the immediately preceding fiscal year, or (iii) such lesser number of shares of common stock available for issuance under the ESPP will increase annually in an amount equal to the least of (i) 550,000 shares of common stock, (ii) a number of shares of all classes of common stock equal to 1% of the total number of shares of all classes of common stock of the Company on the last day of the Board.
+As of September 30, 2022, 5,906,146 shares were reserved for issuance under the 2021 Plan, of which 3,889,106 shares were available for future grant and 2,017,040 shares were subject to outstanding options and restricted stock units ("RSUs"), including performance-based awards.
+As of September 30, 2022, no shares have been issued under the ESPP and 928,551 shares were reserved and available for future issuance.

 On March 14, 2022, the compensation committee of the board adopted the 2022 Inducement Equity Incentive Plan (the "2022 Inducement Plan") under which the Company may grant equity awards to new employees.
 The only persons eligible to receive grants under the 2022 Inducement Plan are individuals who satisfy the standards for inducement grants under Nasdaq guidance.
-As of June 30, 2022, 3,000,000 shares were reserved for issuance under the 2022 Inducement Plan, of which 1,295,672 shares were available for future grant and 1,704,328 shares were subject to an outstanding stock option.
+As of September 30, 2022, 3,000,000 shares were reserved for issuance under the 2022 Inducement Plan, of which 1,295,672 shares were available for future grant and 1,704,328 shares were subject to an outstanding stock option.